Sun see details

 Certain types of auroras are of interest because of the very high energy precipitating electrons that affect the middle atmosphere.
 We launched the LAMP rocket in 2022, the first in the world to successfully observe these phenomena simultaneously.
 We also plan to launch the LAMP-2 rocket.

-I study what’s going on inside this magnetosphere—especially what kinds of ions (electrically charged particles) are there, where they are, and how many of them exist by analyzing lectromagnetic ion cyclotron (EMIC) waves.
-Right now, I’m working with data from the Arase satellite to try to uncover the types and ratios of ions present in the magnetosphere.
+I study what’s going on inside this magnetosphere—especially what kinds of ions (electrically charged particles) are there, where they are, and how many of them exist by analyzing ElectroMagnetic Ion Cyclotron (EMIC) waves which are excited by ions traveling through the magnetosphere.
+Right now, I’m working with data from JAXA’s Arase satellite to try to uncover the types and ratios of ions present in the magnetosphere.

-This could also help us study other planets.
+This research is expected to be applied to other planets.
 For example, BepiColombo is scheduled to arrive at Mercury in 2026, and JUICE will begin orbiting Jupiter in 2031.
-By applying this method, we hope to open new ways to explore planetary magnetic fields and plasma environments across the solar system.”
+By applying this method, we hope to open new ways to explore particles and plasma environments surrounding planets.
+Written by KIKUCHI Riku.

 Mars see details